Risk-consistency of cross-validation with lasso-type procedures: Introduction

-These results taken as a whole leave the lasso in an unsatisfactory position, with some theoretical results and generally accepted practices advocating the use of cross-validation while others indicate that CV may not be a sound method for selecting the tuning parameter at all.
-In particular, when using the CV-selected tuning parameter, one should not expect to recover the correct sparsity pattern, but maybe one can still hope to predict well.

-In this paper, we show that the lasso under random design with cross-validated tuning parameter is indeed risk consistent under some conditions on the joint distribution of the design that generates $\mathbb{X}$ and the response $Y$.
-Additionally, we demonstrate that our framework can be used to show similar results for other regularized algorithms.
+Rather than cross-validation, one may use information criteria such as AIC \citep{akaike1974new} or BIC \citep{Schwarz1978}.
+These techniques are frequently advocated in the literature \citep[for example][]{BuhlmannGeer2011, WangLi2007,Tibshirani1996,FanLi2001}, but the classical asymptotic arguments underlying these methods apply only for $p$ fixed and rely on maximum likelihood estimates (or Bayesian posteriors) for all parameters including the noise.
+The theory in the high-dimensional setting supporting these methods is less complete.
+Recent work has developed new information criteria with supporting asymptotic results uf $\textrm{rank}(\mathbb{X}) = p$ but is still allowed to increase.
+For example, the criterion developed by \citet{wang2009shrinkage} selects the correct model asymptotically even if $p\rightarrow \infty$ as long as $p/n\rightarrow 0$.
+If $p$ is allowed to increase more quickly than $n$, theoretical results assume $\sigma^2$ is known to get around the difficult task of high-dimensional variance estimation \citep{chen2012extended,ZhangShen2010,kim2012consistent,FanTang2013}.

-In \autoref{sec:notation-assumptions}, we outline the mathematical setup for the lasso prediction problem and discuss some empirical concerns. \autoref{sec:mainresults} contains the main result and associated conditions. \autoref{sec:simulations} compares cross-validation to the leading alternatives mentioned above: degrees-of-freedom methods (AIC, BIC, GCV), consistent cross-validation, and scaled sparse regression via simulation. \autoref{sec:proofSection} presents some useful lemmas and provides the proof of our results, while \autoref{sec:conclusion} summarizes our contribution and presents some avenues for further research.
+In \autoref{sec:notation-assumptions}, we outline the mathematical setup for the lasso prediction problem and discuss some empirical concerns. \autoref{sec:mainresults} contains the main result and associated conditions. \autoref{sec:simulations} compares different choices of $K$ for cross-validation via simulation, while \autoref{sec:conclusion} summarizes our contribution and presents some avenues for further research.